Skip to main content

 Cash basis

-1. Order created in Shopify
+Step 1.
+Order placed in Shopify

-You can see the order in your Branded Store Orders screen but no impact in your P&L or Balance Sheet.
+The order appears in your Orders screen but has no impact on your P&L or Balance Sheet.
+On cash basis, unpaid orders don’t create Accounts Receivable.

-2. Payment received from customer
+Step 2.
+Payment received from customer

-3. Order fulfilled
+Step 3.
+Order fulfilled

 Accrual basis